datacoves/docs/docs/how-tos/airflow/my_airflow/start-my-airflow.md

 ## Using My Airflow to Develop DAGs

->[!NOTE] You must add or import and connections and variables from Team Airflow.
+>[!NOTE] You must add or import connections and variables from Team Airflow.
 You can do this easily using `datacoves my import`.
 For more information follow [this documentation](/how-tos/airflow/my_airflow/my-import.md).

 Developing your DAG using My Airflow is quick and easy.